Groovy

 Control the display with a Boolean value

-By returning a Boolean value, you can control whether a portlet should be displayed or not, for example in the portlet properties:
+The return of a Boolean value can be used to control whether a portlet is displayed or not in the portlet properties, for example:

 Snippet